ISISComputingGroup/ibex_developers_manual/Reflectometry-IOC.md

 ## Specific Reflectometers

-Information pertaining to specific reflectomtery setups on the instruments.
+Information pertaining to specific reflectometry setups on the instruments.

 - [CRISP](Reflectomtery-IOC-CRISP)
 - [INTER](Reflectomtery-IOC-INTER)